o3de/o3de.org/content/docs/user-guide/interactivity/robotics/project-configuration.md

 ### Registering robotic project templates

-We also recommend that you register robotic project templates and their Asset Gems so that you can quickly start with your simulation project.
+Robot project templates can help you quickly start your simulation project.
+We recommend that you register the following project template Gems and their Asset Gems.
-If you would like to use templates, register them as well as their Asset Gems:
+To register robotic templates and assets:

 ```bash
 ${O3DE_HOME}/scripts/o3de.sh register --gem-path ${O3DE_EXTRAS_HOME}/Gems/ProteusRobot